-It might also been expected that birds in temperate locationss would have a higher viral abundance and diversity than birds from the arid interior of Australia given greater prevalence of IAV in temperate latitudes (Lisovski et al. 2017).
-However, the library from Red-necked Avocets from the arid interior had a higher viral abundance and diversity than individuals from temperate Australia, and also had the highest viral abundance across all libraries (0.26% total reads) (Figs 1,7-8, Figs S10-S11).
-There was also a clear virome difference between Anas ducks across locations: a higher viral abundance and species diversity was found in the ducks from the interior compared to the temperate ducks that were negative for IAV.
-However, temperate ducks that were IAV positive had a higher viral diversity and abundance compared to ducks sampled from the interior (Fig 8A-B).
-Overall, incorporating all libraries and controlling for IAV infection status and host species, location did not predict higher similarity between the libraries, as libraries from the same location were no more similar to each other than those from different locations (viral family, $R^2 = 0.1$, p = 0.554, viral genus R2=0.093, p=0.8) (Figs 7,8, Figs S10-S12).
-When comparing only dabbling ducks that were IAV negative and avocets from arid and temperate locations, the relationship remained statistically insignificant (viral family R2=0.199, p=0.9, viral genus $R^2=0.2$, p=1); however, there was limited statistical power due to small sample size.
+It might also be expected that birds in temperate locations would have a higher viral abundance and diversity than birds from the arid interior of Australia given greater prevalence of IAV in temperate latitudes (Lisovski et al., 2017).
+However, the library from Red-necked Avocets from the arid interior had a higher viral abundance and diversity than individuals from temperate Australia and also had the highest viral abundance across all libraries (0.26% total reads; Figures 1, 7 and 8, Supporting Information Figures S10 and S11).
+There was also a clear virome difference between Anas ducks across locations: a higher viral abundance and species diversity were found in the ducks from the interior compared to the temperate ducks that were negative for IAV.
+However, temperate ducks that were IAV positive had a higher viral diversity and abundance compared to ducks sampled from the interior (Figure 8a,b).
+Overall, incorporating all libraries and controlling for IAV infection status and host species, location did not predict higher similarity between the libraries, as libraries from the same location were no more similar to each other than those from different locations (viral family, $R^2 = 0.1$ , p = 0.554, viral genus $R^2 = 0.093$ , p = 0.8; Figures 7 and 8, Supporting Information Figures S10-S12).
+When comparing only dabbling ducks that were IAV negative and avocets from arid and temperate locations, the relationship remained statistically insignificant (viral family $R^2 = 0.199$ , p = 0.9, viral genus $R^2 = 0.2$ , p = 1); however, there was limited statistical power due to small sample size.

-Finally, we expected that, in accord with previous studies (Wille et al. 2015; Wille et al. 2017), libraries containing IAV would have higher viral diversity compared to those that were negative for IAV.
+Finally, we expected that, in accord with previous studies (Wille et al., 2015, 2017), libraries containing IAV would have higher viral diversity compared to those that were negative for IAV.
 To address this, samples from IAV positive and negative birds were selected from the same location during the same sampling expedition to remove any potential bias.
-Libraries from both Ruddy Turnstone and Anas ducks that were positive for IAV indeed had a higher viral abundance (Fig 8A) [0.21%, 0.1% compared to 0.000061%, 0.0005% viral reads] and virus diversity (Figs 7, 8C, Figs S10-S11), at the family, genus and species levels (Fig 7, 8C, Figs S10-S11).
+Libraries from both Ruddy Turnstone and Anas ducks that were positive for IAV indeed had a higher viral abundance (Figure 8a) [0.21%, 0.1% compared to 0.000061%, 0.0005% viral reads] and virus diversity (Figures 7 and 8c, Supporting Information Figures S10 and S11), at the family, genus and species levels (Figures 7 and 8c, Supporting Information Figures S10 and S11).
 This trend remained when abundance or diversity attributable to IAV was removed from the analysis.
-Furthermore, the two libraries containing IAV were statistically significantly more similar to each other in abundance and composition compared to all other libraries sequenced (viral family including IAV reads, $R^2 = 0.24$, p = 0.008, viral genus including IAV reads, $R^2=0.24$, p=0.014, viral family excluding IAV reads, $R^2=0.17$, p=0.04, viral genus excluding IAV reads $R^2=0.24$, p=0.017) (Figs 7,8, Figs S11-S12).
-Only including the Turnstone and Anas duck libraries negatively affects statistical power due to small sample size.
+Furthermore, the two libraries containing IAV were statistically significantly more similar to each other in abundance and composition compared to all other libraries sequenced (viral family including IAV reads, $R^2 = 0.24, p = 0.008$ ; viral genus including IAV reads, $R^2 = 0.24, p = 0.014$ ;